MiCurry/Taskit/README.md

 # Taskit

-Taskit is an app to help voulenteer coordniator's
+Taskit is an app to help voulenteer coordniators

 ## Running the app